winitzki/scall/tutorial/programming_dhall.md

 A rigorous proof that `GFix F` is indeed the greatest fixpoint of `T = F T` is shown in the paper "Recursive types for free".
 Hre, we will focus on the practical use of the greatest fixpoints.

-### The fixpoint isomorphisms
+### The fixpoint isomorphism

-To show that `GFix F` is a fixpoint of `T = F T`, we write two functions, `fix : F T → T` and `unfix : T → F T`, which are inverses of each other.
+To show that `GFix F` is a fixpoint of `T = F T`, we implement two functions, called `fix : F T → T` and `unfix : T → F T`, which are inverses of each other.
-(This is proved in the paper "Recursive types for free".)
+(That property is proved in the paper "Recursive types for free" and in the Appendix of this book.)

 To implement these functions, we need to assume that `F` belongs to the `Functor` typeclass and has an `fmap` method.